Galway’s MedTech Industry at a Glance

 Activities: Generic Pharmaceutical Products

-Chanelle Pharma is the largest Irish-owned generic pharmaceutical manufacturer, producing both human and veterinary medicines.
+Chanelle Pharma is the largest Irish-founded generic pharmaceutical manufacturer, producing both human and veterinary medicines.
 The company’s Irish-made products are exported to over 90 countries.

 Chantelle Pharma was awarded Pharma Project of the Year at the 2016 Irish Pharma Awards.
 They went on to win Pharma Company of the Year at the 2018 awards – the first indigenous Irish company to do so.